sofiafer08/CyberHojaldre/README.md

 We used three Ultrasonic Distance Sensors HC-SR04.
 This economical sensor provides 2cm to 400cm of non-contact measurement functionality with a ranging accuracy that can reach up to 3mm.
 Each HC-SR04 module includes an ultrasonic transmitter, a receiver and a control circuit.
 We place a sensor in each side (left and right) and one in the front.
 Its purpose is to provide the vehicle with the information needed to complete the challenges.

 ## Open Challenge Programming

+Our open challenge programming works by establishing the two values of the ultrasonic sensors, and then creating a time variable that ends once the robot has completed its course.
+A conditional is added in which if the distance of both ultrasonic sensors is greater than x distance, then the front steering wheels goes straight.
+Then if the distance between the left sensor is less than x distance, then it will go right, and the same happens with the right ultrasonic sensors.
+If the distance between the right sensor is less that x distance, then it will go left.

 ## Programming Challenge Obstacles
 ## Components